GL_Discover Hub_Forex_1920x1280_SaxoBlueLight_01

 What does it mean to go short on a currency?

 Going short on a currency involves speculating that the value of a particular currency will decline relative to another currency.
-In the forex market, currencies are always traded in pairs, such as GPB/JPY or EUR/USD.
+In the forex market, currencies are always traded in pairs, such as GBP/JPY or EUR/USD.

 When you go short on a currency pair, you are essentially selling the base currency (the first currency in the pair) and buying the quote currency (the second currency in the pair) with the expectation that the base currency will decrease in value.

 For example, if you short the EUR/USD pair, you are selling euros and buying dollars.
-You will profit if the euro weakens against the dollar because you can repurchase the euros at a lower price than you initially sold them for, thus making a profit on the difference.
+You may profit if the euro weakens against the dollar because you can repurchase the euros at a lower price than you initially sold them for, thus making a profit on the difference.

 Shorting a currency is often used by traders who expect a particular economy to underperform or believe that certain macroeconomic factors, such as interest rate cuts or political instability, will lead to a currency's decline.